 About Turkish Studies (MATS) Program

-Scholarships usually cover the normal program duration (of three semesters).
-In the thesis track, any student who has successfully completed his/her coursework within three semesters, but who needs additional thesis completion time, may, upon applying to the Social Sciences Institute, be granted a fourth semester without any scholarship, but subject to the payment of a smaller retainer’s fee instead of normal tuition.
+Scholarships usually cover the normal program duration (of four semesters).
+In the thesis track, any student who has successfully completed his/her coursework within four semesters, but who needs additional thesis completion time, may, upon applying to theGraduate School of Social Sciences, be granted a fifth semester without any scholarship, but subject to the payment of a smaller retainer’s fee instead of normal tuition.

 For more information, please contact the program coordinator, Ferenc Péter Csirkés (email@example.com)